ickc/pantable/docs/README.md

 caption: '*Awesome* **Markdown** Table'
 alignment: RC
 table-width: 0.7
+markdown: True
 ---
-First row,defaulted to be header row,can be disabled 1,cell can contain **markdown**,"It can be aribrary block element:- following standard markdown syntax- like this" 2,"Any markdown syntax, e.g.",$$E = mc^2$$
+First row,defaulted to be header row,can be disabled 1,cell can contain **markdown**,"It can be aribrary block element:

+- following standard markdown syntax
+- like this"
+2,"Any markdown syntax, e.g.",$$E = mc^2$$
 ```
 ~~~